< Back to Blog

 Coordinate frames and coordinate systems are a key component to integrating multi-sensor frameworks into robotics and automation projects.
 Location is of the utmost importance, even more when we consider that many robotics sensors are spatial in nature.
 Becoming an expert in coordinate systems is a path towards a stable, fully-integrated sensor suite on-board your automated platform of choice.

 While these can be fascinating challenges to solve while creating a multi-sensor-equipped system like a robot, they can also become unpredictably time consuming, which can delay product launches and feature updates.
-The Tangram Vision SDK includes tools and systems to make this kind of work more streamlined and predictable — and it's free to trial, too.
+The Tangram Vision Platform includes tools and systems to make this kind of work more streamlined and predictable — and it's free to trial, too.

 We hope you found this article helpful—if you've got any feedback, comments or questions, be sure to tweet at us!